← All services Service

 • How the boundaries and expectations will be defined once they move into an "observer" role in the company.

 This mentoring also supports the work carried out with NextGen and helps clear the way for them.
-A NowGen who has planned their future role, time, and presence can manage the transition on a much calmer, fairer, and more predictable footing—both internally and within the family.
+A NowGen who has planned their future role, time, and presence can manage the transition on a much calmer, fairer, and more predictable footing.

 Why focus on "raising a generation" rather than "choosing an heir"?